Red 2022 - 2023

 Expressive Arts and Design:

 The children will use a variety of media and materials in their continuous provision.
 They will use the skills learnt to create their own artwork related to aliens and space which will include, planet painting, rocket making and split-pin aliens.
+The children will continue to explore colour mixing and use their skills within their paintings.

 PE: